-The weather is described as delightful, but if you live west of Mt.
+The weather is described as delightful and is one of the best parts of living in Marin County, but if you live west of Mt.
 Tamalpais, during the summer the wind blows and the fog swirls.
 In the inland regions, summer nights are cool and days are warm with low humidity.
 Day-time temperatures rarely exceed 88 degrees.
 With the exception of a few blustery and rainy days, the weather is balmy from January through December.

-Diversity is the name of the game: Oceans, mountains, views, fish, flora and fauna.
+Diversity is the name of the game for the Mill Valley, Tiburon, and Sausalito real estate market: Oceans, mountains, views, fish, flora and fauna.
 Marin County is well known for its beauty, comfort, convenience and sophistication.

 These links will help you find information on many public and private schools throughout Marin, as well as other educational organizations.